logo

 Although the AEPD has opened an investigation, the acting Minister of Justice, Pilar Llop, has warned that the use of Artificial Intelligence to recreate the behaviour of minors with sexual content is a crime.

-At Letslaw by RSM our team of data protection lawyers can advise you on everything you need.
+At Letslaw our team of data protection lawyers can advise you on everything you need.

 Contact Us